Rhabdomyolysis Treatment & Management

 Fluid Resuscitation

-Expansion of extracellular volume is the cornerstone of treatment.
-No randomized trials of fluid repletion regimens in any age group have been done.[4]
-Retrospective studies of patients with severe crush injuries resulting in rhabdomyolysis suggest that the prognosis is better when prehospital personnel provide fluid resuscitation.[67]
-Support of intravascular volume increases the glomerular filtration rate (GFR) and oxygen delivery and dilutes myoglobin and other renal tubular toxins.
+Expansion of extracellular volume is the cornerstone of treatment and must be initiated as soon as possible.
+No randomized trials of fluid repletion regimens in any age group have been done.
+[3] Retrospective studies of patients with severe crush injuries resulting in rhabdomyolysis suggest that the prognosis is better when prehospital personnel provide fluid resuscitation.
+[80] Support of intravascular volume increases the glomerular filtration rate (GFR) and oxygen delivery and dilutes myoglobin and other renal tubular toxins.

 Patients with a CK elevation in excess of 2-3 times the reference range, appropriate clinical history, and risk factors should be suspected of having rhabdomyolysis.
 Obtain intravenous (IV) access with a large-bore catheter.
-Administer isotonic crystalloid at a rate of 500 mL/h, and titrate to maintain a urine output of 200-300 mL/h.
+For adults, administer isotonic fluids at a rate of approximately 400 mL/h (may be up to 1000 mL/h based on type of condition and severity) and then titrate to maintain a urine output of at least 200 mL/h.
+[3]

 ARF develops in 30-40% of patients with rhabdomyolysis.
 Suggested mechanisms include the following: